huzaifazia17/TomoAIServer/README.md

 # Tomo AI: Server Repository

 Tomo AI is a **Generative AI-based Prompt Web Application** designed to enhance effective learning in education.
 By leveraging the OpenAI API and Langchain, Tomo AI provides students and professors with an efficient platform for course-specific information retrieval and management.
-Tomo AI tackles the challenge of having a

 ---

 ### 🔗 Client Repository